sorengam/sorengam.github.io/teaching.md

 ## Teaching

-I taught several courses as a tutor and teaching assistant, both at the University of Oslo and the Univeristy of Oxford.
+I taught several courses as a tutor and teaching assistant, both at the University of Oslo and the University of Oxford.

 #### Reading groups
 In the autumn of 2020, I started to run a reading group on scheme theory for DPhil students in Oxford.